 - Eat together!
 Your baby needs to have a sense of a meal being an event, not something that has to get squeezed in.
 This also gives them an opportunity to see you eating new things.

 - Start thinking about weaning.
 Baby may start taking less milk in this period if they begin to eat more at meals.
 Follow their lead.
 However, you should continue to use formula or breast milk until their first birthday.
+If you want to get your weaning plan in place check out How to Wean from the Bottle and How to Wean from the Breast.

 - Don’t forget to let your baby get messy while eating!
 Let them feed themselves as much as possible.
 Most babies will still need a lot of help using a spoon by the end of this stage, but let them try.
 I start giving a fork with rounded prongs and pierce the food for them.
 They should be mostly finger feeding, but it is a good habit and skill to promote.